-It is not possible to say how many of these casualties were due to military action, but it is known that the proportion is guite small.
-With regard to the second part of the Question, 56 British subjects were killed and 181 were wounded during the period from their ist November to ist February; 1948.
-The side of the end have taken attend mainly with the accepte of the ester surfaces, and have taken attend to present the interfer of more in a the cost,

-STRIAN AND LEBANESE FRONTIERS /written answer/ (Column 330)
+It is possible to say how many of these casualties were due to military to military actions but it is known that the proportion is quite small.
+With regard to the second part of question, 56 British subjects were killed and 181 were wounded during the period from 1st November to 1st February, 1948.
+SYRIAN AND LEBANESE FRONTIERS [written answer] (Column 330)

-Hr.
-Monslow asked the Secretary of State for the Colonies what steps have been taken by the Falestine administration to stop the infiltration of armed Arabs from Syria and the Lebanon, the fitteles and the state the state water & Database Person - 1 At 1 A C-- Mr. Rees-Williams: The Syrian and Lebanese Trontiers are manned on the Palestine side by troops and police.
-It is the policy of the Palestine Government to do everything possible to prevent armed bands from entering Falestine territory from neighbouring states, but owing to the nature of the frontier it is not always feasible to ensure continuous control over all possible points of entry, set a that at the monthly which as be able for the real from the second der the police or suppressivers is a consideral that there is a grave determ of an income is the scale of the discrete device the blace 9 February - PALESTINE COMMISSION'S' VISIT TO LONDON /Written answer/(Column 8):
+Mr. Monslow asked the Secretary of State for what steps have been taken by the Palestine administration to stop the infiltration of armed Arabs from Syria and the Lebanon

+Mr. Rees-Williams: The Syrian and Lebanese frontiers are manned on the Palestine side by troops and police.
+It is the policy of the Palestine Government to do everything possible to prevent armed bands from entering Palestine territory from neighbouring states, but owing to the nature of the frontier it is not always feasible to ensure continuous control over all possible points or entry.

+9 February - PALESTINE COMMISSION'S VISIT TO LONDON [Written answer] (Column 8)

-and 71.
-Mr. E. Fletcher asked the Secretary of State for Foreign Affairs whether the United Nations Palestine Commission proposes to hold meetings in London prior to their departure for Palestine.
+71. Mr. E. Fletcher asked the Secretary of State for Foreign Affairs whether the United Nations Palestine Commission proposes to hold meetings in London prior to their departure for Palestine.